Alzheimer’s and Memory Research

 Joining Our Research

 As the first step, we invite you to complete a pre-screening phone call.
-The call lasts 10-15 minutes, and you will be asked about your family and medical history, willingness to participate in research procedures, contact information and demographics.
+The call lasts about 20 minutes, and you will be asked about your family and medical history, willingness to participate in research procedures, contact information and demographics.
 This one time call helps us determine your eligibility for research.

 If you are interested in joining a research study, please contact our program at memory@georgetown.edu.